xmindltd/xmind-sdk-js/README.md

 #### .dumping() => Array<{filename: string, value: string}>

-Return an array of the object composed of file content.
-In order to open it in the official software, you need to compress these files in the form of zip with end of `.xmind`.
+Return an array of objects composed of file content.
+In order to open it in the official software, you need to compress these files in the form of zip with the suffix `.xmind`.

 > **Important**
 >
-> Do not include top level folders, otherwise the software can't extract files
+> Don't include top level folders, otherwise the software can't extract files

 ## Contributing
-Thank you for be interesting in the SDK.
+Thank you for being interested in the SDK.

-If you have any problems or suggestions please let us know 🙂
+If you have any problems or suggestions, please let's know. 🙂

 We also welcome you to submit a pull request for any big or small issues.